keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 The Keptn metrics component of the Keptn Lifecycle Toolkit allow you to define any type of metric from multiple instances of any type of data source in your Kubernetes cluster.
-You may have tools like Argo, Flux, KEDA, HPA, or Keptn that need observability data to make automated decisions.
-Whether a rollout is good, whether to scale up or down.
+You may have deployment tools like Argo, Flux, KEDA, HPA, or Keptn that need observability data to make automated decisions such as whether a rollout is good, whether to scale up or down.
 Your observability data may come from multiple observability solutions --
-Datadog, Dynatrace, Lightstep, Honeycomb, Splunk, or data directly from your cloud provider such as AWS, Google, or Azure.
+Prometheus, Dynatrace, Datadog and others -- or data directly from your cloud provider such as AWS, Google, or Azure.

+The Keptn Metrics Server unifies and standardizes access to all this data.
-The Keptn Lifecycle Toolkit hooks directly into Kubernetes primitives so minimal configuration is required.
+Minimal configuration is required because the Keptn Lifecycle Toolkit hooks directly into Kubernetes primitives.

 The
 [Kubernetes metric server](https://github.com/kubernetes-sigs/metrics-server)